 It provides application-centric visibility into the network infrastructure

-AUTOMATION+ gives engineers a topological view of the application infrastructure and makes it easy for them to find out the root cause of any glitch.
+ADC+ gives engineers a topological view of the application infrastructure and makes it easy for them to find out the root cause of any glitch.
 Apart from this, it also provides real-time insights into the health, performance, and state of network devices that helps enormously in troubleshooting.

 It supports self-servicing of workflows with RBAC